Duop Reath: Al Riyadi Beirut (2023)

 Reath joined Al Riyadi Beirut of Lebanon in April 2023.
 He made his team debut on 19 April 2023 in the West Asia Super League (WASL), and scored 24 points in Al Riyadi's win over rivals Beirut Club in the division semi-finals.
 Reath helped Al Riyadi win the West Asia subdivision championship following a team-high 29 points in the decisive Game 2 of the finals against Shahrdari Gorgan.

-Portland Trail Blazers / Rip City Remix (2023–present)
+Portland Trail Blazers / Rip City Remix (2023–2026)

 On 30 June 2023, Reath joined the Portland Trail Blazers for the 2023 NBA Summer League and following the 2023 FIBA World Cup, he signed a one-year deal with the Trail Blazers on 2 October.
 However, he was waived on 21 October, prior to the start of the season, but was re-signed to the team three days later with a two-way contract.
 Reath made his NBA debut on 12 November against the Los Angeles Lakers, scoring 11 points with three 3-pointers made in a 116–110 loss.
 On 26 December, he had a career-high 25 points, along with nine rebounds, in a 130–113 win over the Sacramento Kings.
 On 16 February 2024, Reath signed a standard contract with the Trail Blazers.

-On 2 February 2025, Reath was assigned to the Rip City Remix.
+On 2 February 2025, Reath was assigned to the Rip City Remix of the NBA G League.
+He made 46 appearances for Portland during the 2024–25 NBA season, posting averages of 4.2 points, 2.0 rebounds, and 0.6 assists.

+In the 2025–26 NBA season, Reath appeared in 32 games with the Trail Blazers, averaging 2.9 points and 1.2 rebounds in 8.1 minutes of action.
+On 29 January 2026, he underwent season-ending foot surgery to repair a stress fracture.

+On 1 February 2026, Reath was traded, along with a 2027 second-round pick and a 2030 second-round pick to the Atlanta Hawks in exchange for Vít Krejčí.
+On 5 February, the Hawks waived Reath.

+Phoenix Suns (2026–present)

+On 16 September 2026, Reath signed a one-year deal with the Phoenix Suns.
+This move would come after Mark Williams would injure his shoulder five days prior to the signing.